How To Answer Cambridge 18 Speaking Test 4 | IELTS Exam

 Model Answer

-Overall, Sarah is someone who radiates positivity and brings out the best in people, and I feel lucky to have her as a friend.
+Overall, Michelle is someone who radiates positivity and brings out the best in people, and I feel lucky to have her as a friend.
 So, I believe that sometimes the most meaningful and lasting friendships can start in the most unexpected ways.
-And Sarah is living proof of that for me.
+And Michelle is living proof of that for me.

 Topic: School Friends